MESH-Model/National-Adaptation-Strategy-NAS-Project/Lap_2/README.md

 ## Lap Overview and Objectives

-Lap 2 advances the project timeline by updating core components and implementing methods for parameterization.
-It runs on a newer version of MESH (1.5.5), and replaces blanket, Out-of-Box soil properties with a geospatial dataset.
-The inclusion of GSDE enables lumped parameterization through Grouped Response Units (GRU), setting grid and sub-grid parameters uniformly based on landcover type.
-Later iterations experiment with distributed parameterization, instead averaging hydrologic properties within subbasin geometry.
+Lap 2 advances the project timeline by implementing parameter estimation from available datasets and evaluating options for atmospheric forcing.
+It runs on a newer version of MESH (1.5.5), and replaces blanket, Out-of-Box soil properties with a geospatial datasets, assessing output realism from physically informed parameterization.

-Lap 2 advances the project timeline by implementing parameter estimation from available datasets and evaluating...
+The workflow implements lumped parameterization through Grouped Response Units (GRU), combining soil and landcover properties to reduce complexity and eliminate redundant calculations.
+GRUs are built on the assumption that soil properties are constant across a certain landcover type.
+Said assumption is challenged with a run using distributed parameterization, which decouples the surface parameters and evaluates the effects of the GRU method on the model output.

+As an integrative variable, streamflow is the primary anchor point for model evaluation.
+Its coupled nature with the range of available hydrological processes represented in the MESH model make it effective at summarizing Lap results, which functions well with its accessiblility as a widely-understood parameter.
+Flow rate is also efficient to statistically evaluate and visualize, enabling comparisons with the benchmarks defined in Lap 1.

+Similar to the previous Lap, Lap 2 also includes full-domain climate simulations using CMIP6 forcing.
+While certain patterns are apparent, the runs are conducted as a proof-of-concept, demonstrating model operability and credibility.

 ## Datasets Used